OxanaK/Quote-Machine/README.md

 # A Random Quote Machine

-designing and developing a web application for displaying the random quotes for different browser zoom levels
+designing and developing a web application for displaying the random quotes for different screen sizes

 Try it! ----> https://oxanak.github.io/QuoteMachine/RandomQuoteMachine.html